BOOK I: RESUMPTION

 Link hit the ground hard, rolling several feet before coming to a stop.
 The bags hit the ground beside him, while the possessions within rolled out onto the grass.
 Link laid there for only a moment in shock, and then he quickly got to his feet despite the soreness, with blood staining half of his left leg.

 He was at the hole soon after, and Link charged inside without pausing.
-He plunged into absolute darkness; it didn't take him long to realize just how long the underground tunnel was.
+He plunged into absolute darkness and was quick to realize just how long the underground tunnel went.
 He continued onward, until the next step did not meet hard-packed soil.
 This particular step met thin air, and there was no recovering from his lunge off the hidden ledge.
 Link plunged down – downward into the depths of the large hole he'd stumbled upon, in the complete darkness.
-He continued to fall, with no bottom anywhere in the near future.

-The feeling intensified, until suddenly it felt like it was a part of him.
+The feeling intensified, until it was a part of him.
 It was still there, but now it seemed to grip him, and he had been forced to accept it and call it his own, never again to be rid of it.
 The entire time he continued spinning through the air, and then...